Before Wednesday, insurgents waving Confederate flags hadn't been within 6 miles of the US Capitol - KION546

 The capital’s defenses were ‘feebly manned’

-While versions of the Confederate flag have appeared in legitimate exhibits in the country’s legislative headquarters, the closest any rebel carrying a Confederate flag had come to the Capitol was about 6 miles, during the Battle of Fort Stevens on July 11 and 12, 1864.
+While versions of the Confederate flag have appeared in legitimate exhibits in the country’s legislative headquarters, the closest any rebel carrying a Confederate flag ever came to the Capitol was about 6 miles, during the Battle of Fort Stevens on July 11 and 12, 1864.

-The flag paraded through the Capitol on Wednesday wasn’t so directly associated with the Confederacy at-large until the late 1940s and early 1950s, as Dixiecrats recoiled at the notion of civil rights and racial equality.
+The version of the flag paraded through the Capitol on Wednesday wasn’t so directly associated with the Confederacy at-large until the late 1940s and early 1950s, as Dixiecrats recoiled at the notion of civil rights and racial equality.
 White supremacists later adopted it as one of their emblems of choice.

 Yet it wasn’t until 2021 that an insurgent carried a flag of the rebellion into America’s “citadel of liberty,” to borrow the coinage of the incoming US President.